When Machine Unlearning Jeopardizes Privacy: Evaluation

-In this subsection, we conduct experiments to validate the dataset and model transferability between shadow model and target model.
+In practice, the adversary might not able to get the same distribution dataset or same model structure to train the shadow models.
+We next validate the dataset and model transferability between shadow model and target model.
 That is, we evaluate whether the adversary can use a different dataset and model architecture than the target model to train the shadow models.

-We use Insta-NY and Insta-LA datasets to perform the dataset transferring attack.
-As described in \autoref{subsec:experiment_setup}, these two datasets contain check-in data from different cities, thus have different distributions.
-We use Insta-NY dataset to train the shadow models and Insta-LA dataset to train the target model.
-We evaluate the dataset transferability for two target models (decision tree and logistic regression) with logistic regression as the attack model.
-The results are given in ~\autoref{table:transfer_attack}.
-We break the table into two parts: the upper two rows gives results when the shadow model is the decision tree; and the lower two rows are for logistic regression.
-Within each part, the lower row indicates results for model transfer, and the right column is for dataset transfer.
+We evaluate on both categorical datasets with simple model structure and image dataset with complex model structure.

-\mypara{Dataset Transferability} Comparing the AUC values of the transfer setting with that of the non-transfer setting, we only observe a small performance drop for all target models.
+\mypara{Dataset Transferability} Comparing the AUC values of the transfer setting with that of the non-transfer setting, i.e., bold rows in column Insta-NY$\rightarrow$Insta-LA and CIFAR10$\rightarrow$STL10, we only observe a small performance drop for all target models.
 For instance, when the target model is decision tree, the attack AUC of transfer setting and non-transfer setting are $0.944$ and $0.931$, respectively.
 The attack AUC only drops by $1\%$.

-\mypara{Model Transferability} For model transferring attack, we evaluate the pairwise transferability among target models decision tree and logistic regression.
-In \autoref{table:transfer_attack}, unbold rows in column NY$\rightarrow$NY illustrate the performance of model transfer.
-The experimental results show that model transfer only slightly degrade the attack performance of \method.
-For example, when the shadow model and target model are both logistic regression, the attack AUC equals to $0.986$.
+\mypara{Model Transferability} For model transferring attack, we evaluate the pairwise transferability among decision tree and logistic regression.
+In \autoref{table:transfer_attack}, unbold rows in column Insta-NY$\rightarrow$Insta-NY and CIFAR10$\rightarrow$CIFAR10 illustrate the performance of model transfer.
+The experimental results show that model transfer only slightly degrades the attack performance of \method.
+For example, when the shadow model and target model are both LR, the attack AUC equals to $0.986$.
 When we change the target model to decision tree, the attack AUC is still of $0.927$.

-\mypara{Dataset and Model Transferability} Unbold rows of column NY$\rightarrow$LA in \autoref{table:transfer_attack} show the attack AUC when we transfer both the dataset and the model simultaneously.
-Even in this setting, \method can still achieve pretty good performance.
-This result shows that \method is robust to both different dataset distribution and different model architecture.
+\mypara{Dataset and Model Transferability} Unbold rows of unbold columns show the attack AUC when we transfer both the dataset and the model simultaneously.
+Even in this setting, \method can achieve pretty good performance.
+This result shows robust transferability of \method, when the adversary do not have access to same distribution data and same model architectures.